wieldphysics/wield-epics-autocas/docs/process_variables.rst

   setting:

     This value is purely a setting for the program to read from.
-It externally hosted, the program value will be updated by the external value upon connection.
+If externally hosted, the program value will be updated by the external value upon connection.
 If the program modifies the relay-value connected to this variable, a warning will be raised.

+  command:

+   This is a command type, which will be interpreted and then reset to a nominal value.
+These can trigger RPC calls, reset errors and things like that.
+Should almost never be BURT'ed unless there should be a trigger on burt effect.
+In this case burt and EDCU settings default to False.

 Most settings should try to be `report` or `setting` types as they are the cleanest interfaces.
 The internal and external types are also available for PV's which are both read and (explicitly) written to by the program.